 We take a learning by doing approach on this course.
 So, as well as expert guidance and support, you’ll have access to a fully equipped computer animation suite, with dedicated green screen room, lighting rigs and motion capture equipment.
 In other words, you’ll have everything you need to learn how to create your own assets for integration with virtual environments and live-action footage to produce complex visual effects.

-You’ll also learn about character design, development and animation, and the technical aspects of animating a deformable, organic 3D mesh.
 And most importantly, at all stages you’ll have the creative freedom to develop your own ideas and concepts right through to the finished article.

 Study a degree designed together with industry, equipping you with the range of skills and strengths that employers demand.